**2018/19 Syllabus below***

 The module will be taught in weekly seminars.

 Q: What reading should I do to prepare for the module over the summer?

 2) It's always a good idea to have a look at some Introductions to the genre, to familiarise yourself with the terminology, preoccupations, movements and subgenres of the field.
-Fortunately, there are a great deal of useful Readers/Introductions and Anthologies available in the library, many in E-text format.
-A quick read of the introduction to these works is going to help you get into the subject matter from the off.
-Various examples of these can be found at the top of the Further Reading page, above.
+Fortunately, there are a great deal of useful Readers/Introductions & Anthologies available in the library, many in E-text format.
+A quick read of the introduction to these works is going to help orient the material for you from the off.
+Various examples of these introductory works can be found at the top of the Further Reading page, above.

 Week 3: Joe Haldeman, The Forever War

 Week 4: Ursula K. Le Guin, The Dispossessed

 Week 5: SF Short Films: Chris Marker's La Jetée and others (shown in class, with discussion).

 Week 8: Nnedi Okorafor, Lagoon